roman-milk/roman-milk.github.io/my-time-in-the-saddle.md

  "As you desire, Master," I replied sincerely.
 "My body is yours - take me wherever you want.
 I am ready to ride."

  "Explore the saddle with your hands first.
 Understand what it offers you before you mount it."
-Report_Story #2